A History of LGBTQIA+ and Pride Month Marketing

 When police enter the coffee shop and arrest five people, the response is unlike any other: Shop patrons flood the street, dancing on cars while throwing their coffee and donuts into the air.
 What they start is documented as the first queer uprising of the 20th century.

-In the years following, numerous other coffee shop uprisings occurred around the U.S. Like Cooper, these shops became symbols of LGBTQ+ sanctuary.
+In the years that followed, numerous other coffee shop uprisings occurred around the U.S. Like Cooper’s, these shops became symbols of LGBTQ+ sanctuary.

 3 Key Protests and Uprisings of the ‘60s Before Stonewall

-The Cooper Do-nuts riot sparked multiple uprisings and protests against government, police and societal discrimination, erasure and violence against members of the LGBTQIA+ community.
-Like it or not, protest is itself a form of guerilla marketing and grassroots PR.
+The Cooper Do-nuts riot sparked multiple uprisings and protests against government, police, and societal discrimination, erasure, and violence against members of the LGBTQIA+ community.
+Like it or not, protest is itself a form of guerrilla marketing and grassroots PR.

-Now, let’s talk about the events that really set Pride in motion.
+Now, let’s talk about the events that set Pride in motion.

 1. 39 Whitehall Picket